olli208/performance-master/README.md

 ## After Clean/Concast CSS
 It got worse.
 The base pagespeed insight score was 46 for dektop and after this it went to 45.

-## After uglify js
+## After uglify js and bundling the JS files
-No difference in pagespeed insights
+score is now 47/100.

+## After image optimization
+score is now 57/100 & 59/100